rdellan/rad-arduino-proxy/README.md

 Features:
 * Can be easily used independent of Robot Operating System (ROS).
-* Easily fits on smaller micro-controllers.
+* Fits on smaller micro-controllers.
 * Small protocol overhead (4-bytes).
 * Detects corrupt packets using one length byte and a 16-bit checksum.
-* Recovers/resyncs quickly after corrupt packets thanks to explicit EOF byte.
+* Recovers/resyncs quickly after corrupt packets using explicit EOF byte.
 * Uses Consistent Overhead Byte Stuffing (COBS) encoding to avoid overloading of EOF byte.
 * Handles multiple Arduinos with one process.
 * Identifies Arduinos independent of their assigned USB port.